aws-ia/terraform-aws-eks-blueprints/examples/ipv4-prefix-delegation/README.md

 ## Validate

-The following command will update the `kubeconfig` on your local machine and allow you to interact with your EKS Cluster using `kubectl` to validate the CoreDNS deployment for Fargate.
+The following command will update the `kubeconfig` on your local machine and allow you to interact with your EKS Cluster using `kubectl` to validate the deployment.

 1. Run `update-kubeconfig` command: